SleepingFox88/text-compression/README.md

 - Checking from the begining of the file, byte by byte.
 If the highest bit in a byte is a 0, that byte represents a plaintext character and can simply be transfered to the end of the decompressed txt file.

 - If the highest bit in a byte is a 1, that byte and the two bytes after it (3 in total) are used to encode a compressed word.
-The lowest value 19 bits (bit 0-18) store an integer that is mapped to a corresponding word via what words are in words.txt.
+The lowest value 19 bits (bits 0-18) ``0000-0111 1111-1111 1111-1111`` store an integer that is mapped to a corresponding word via what words are in words.txt.

 - Bits 19-20, highest byte ``0001-1000``, store whether there are spaces beside the compressed word. if bit 19 ``0000-1000`` is a 1, add a space (represented here by an underscore) to the right of the decompressed word ``Word_``.
 If bit 20 ``0001-0000`` is a 1, add a space to the left of the decompressed word ``_Word``

+- Bits 21-22 ``0110-0000`` encode the case of the word. ``x00x-xxxx`` means the word is entirly undercase. ``x01x-xxxx`` means the word is entirly upper case. ``x10x-xxxx`` means the first character of the word is upper case. ``x11x-xxxx`` is not yet defined.

 ## Notes